Evolutionary psychology: Environment of evolutionary adaptedness

 Evolutionary psychology argues that to properly understand the functions of the brain, one must understand the properties of the environment in which the brain evolved.
-That environment is often referred to as the "environment of evolutionary adaptedness".
+That environment is often referred to as the "environment of evolutionary adaptiveness."

 The idea of an environment of evolutionary adaptedness was first explored as a part of attachment theory by John Bowlby.
 This is the environment to which a particular evolved mechanism is adapted.
 More specifically, the environment of evolutionary adaptedness is defined as the set of historically recurring selection pressures that formed a given adaptation, as well as those aspects of the environment that were necessary for the proper development and functioning of the adaptation.

 Humans, the genus Homo, appeared between 1.5 and 2.5 million years ago, a time that roughly coincides with the start of the Pleistocene 2.6 million years ago.
-Because the Pleistocene ended a mere 12,000 years ago, most human adaptations either newly evolved during the Pleistocene, or were maintained by stabilizing selection during the Pleistocene.
-Evolutionary psychology, therefore, proposes that the majority of human psychological mechanisms are adapted to reproductive problems frequently encountered in Pleistocene environments.
+Because the Pleistocene ended a mere 12,000 years ago, most human adaptations either evolved during the Pleistocene or were maintained by stabilizing selection during the Pleistocene.
+Evolutionary psychology, therefore, proposes that most of human psychological mechanisms are adapted to reproductive problems frequently encountered in Pleistocene environments.
 In broad terms, these problems include those of growth, development, differentiation, maintenance, mating, parenting, and social relationships.